 Even though we only get Falcio’s perspective, our trio of Greatcoats have a lot of personality to go around.
 Falcio is the leader.
 Kest and Brasti look to him ultimately to make decisions.
 He is the strategist and the optimist.
 A man with a tragic past that drives him to be the most avid believer in the principles of justice and freedom that the King so strongly wanted the Greatcoats to uphold.
 Kest is pragmatic, serious, and deadly with a blade.
 Utterly loyal and selfless, you don’t want to mess with Kest.
 And then there is swaggering Brasti.
 Brasti is a jokester, playboy, and master of the bow.
 The chemistry between these three Greatcoats was one of the best parts of the book and I look forward to seeing more of that as the story progresses.

 The narrative was action packed.
 At the beginning of the book Falcio, Kest, and Brasti are framed for murder and have to go on the run and it never lets up from there.
-The actions scenes were very well written and there was always a sense that our characters were in imminent danger.
+The action scenes were very well written and there was always a sense that our characters were in imminent danger.
 Nobody felt safe to get to the end of the book and I loved that.

 I also really enjoyed the themes of never losing hope, humor, loyalty, and justice throughout this story that is so bleak at times.
 This book sets out to show that even when the world seems at its darkest, there is always a little light.